PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 - **unitTest job** : This job is responsible for running unit tests on the application's codebase.
 Unit tests are automated tests that check individual units or modules of an application in isolation to ensure that they are functioning correctly.
 The unitTest job runs the unit tests using the Gradle wrapper and a testing framework such as JUnit or Mockito.
 - **uiTest job** :  This job is responsible for running UI tests on the application's user interface.
 UI tests are automated tests that simulate user interactions with the application to ensure that its UI is functioning correctly.
 The uiTest job runs the UI tests using a testing tool such as Espresso

-- I have modified the master_dev_ci.yml and the modified yaml file can be found [here](#https://gist.github.com/PratyushSingh07/ed9285c463af907bb20ed7b5c50c49f8)
+- I have modified the master_dev_ci.yml and the modified yaml file can be found [here](https://gist.github.com/PratyushSingh07/ed9285c463af907bb20ed7b5c50c49f8)
 <br>

+# 2.8 Integration of Jetpack Compose
+- Currently the app is using XML layouts that can lead to overhead in terms of memory usage and application performance, as they need to be inflated at runtime, which can slow down the application.Even the errors are manifested at runtime making it cumbersome to track down the root cause
+- With jetpack compose we can have a  a more modular approach to UI development, which makes the code easier to maintain as it will allow us to break down UI into smaller, reusable components that can be tested and maintained independently.
+This can help reduce code complexity and improve code readability, making it easier to make changes to the UI without affecting the rest of the codebase
+- Besides compose leverages the latest Android architecture components and optimizations to render UIs more efficiently with faster UI rendering at times
+- We will also be migrating our project to MVVM and compose integrates well with **ViewModel** and **Live Data** which will make our app robust and scalable.
+Furthermore, we are also adding navigation graphs in our project and compose provides its own version of the Navigation component called **Navigation Compose** that allows to navigate between composables and screens.This can be implemented at a basic level and scaled further

-# 2.7 My Ideas for the app
+# 2.9 My Ideas for the app
-There are certain features that are not currently present in the ideas list but in my opinion would look good and also be in accordance with the new android standards.
+These are the stretch goals for the project and would be considered only when we will be done with the main idea list
-## 2.7.1 Migrating from Butter Knife to View Binding
+## 2.9.1 Migrating from Butter Knife to View Binding <!-- will need to change to data binding-->
 - As the Android Development scene continues to grow, new build tools are created in order to address issues developers had seen using previous solutions.
 A commonly used tool was Butterknife.
 At the time, Butterknife was used to reduce the the amount of times the findViewById(...) function had been used in order to reference a view in your application.
 However, Butterknife still had its own issues such as null safety and speed.
 Now introduce View Binding: a low code, null safe, and fast binding tool!
 View Binding is a 1st party tool built by the Google Android Development team which helps reference and easily manage views within an app
 - Butterknife is a 3rd party library made to address the issue of using findViewById(...) functions to reference and interact with views.
 It helped reduce boilerplate code but also had to set up a @Bind annotation every time you wanted to interact with a view.
 Then View Binding was introduced starting at Gradle version 3.6.This single binding variable allows us to access every view, set up event listeners, and any other functionality we'd do with Butterknife.
 - On top of Butterknife being deprecated, another reason to switch is because View Binding is compile time safe and builds fast.
 As for findViewById(...), this way of referencing views will lead to so much unnecessary code that could be replaced with a View Binding variable.